 The Addams Family (1992-1993)

-Following the success of the film The Addams Family (1991), Hanna-Barbera produced the second animated Addams Family series, with Vic Mizzy's original theme re-recorded.
-This series ran on ABC for two seasons.
-John Astin, who played Gomez in the 1960s sitcom, voiced Gomez for this show.
+Following the success of the 1991 film, Hanna-Barbera produced the second animated Addams Family series, with Vic Mizzy's original theme re-recorded.
+John Astin, who played Gomez in the 1960s sitcom, voiced Gomez for this show, which ran on ABC for two seasons.

-New character models were designed for this show.
-They resembled the original comic and the previous animated series, but with considerable differences, like Lurch having blue skin and Gomez wearing a pink suit.
+The new character models resembled the original comic and the previous animated series, but with considerable differences, like Lurch having blue skin and Gomez wearing a pink suit.
 Just like in the previous film, Grandmama is Morticia's mother.

 While the family's macabre nature was toned down for a younger audience, the contrast between their morbid, eccentric qualities and the bright, cheerful town they live in, called Happydale Heights, serves as the basis for both comedy and conflict.
 The Addams's antagonistic neighbors, Norman and Normina Normanmeyer, consider them an affront to suburban life, and disapprove of their son's friendship with Wednesday and Pugsley.
 They and other recurring villains often try to either force the Addamses out of their home or take them hostage for criminal purposes.